 Healthy French Onion Soup

-When it comes to a healthy French onion soup, you could be forgiven to think that it hasn’t got that much to offer in terms of nutrients, with its comforting clear broth, no variety of vegetables, “just” onions and the gooey cheese toast topping.
-Well, you’ll be pleased to know that it is in fact a highly nutritious choice.
+When it comes to healthy French onion soup, you could be forgiven to think that it hasn’t got that much to offer in terms of nutrients, with its comforting clear broth, no variety of vegetables, “just” onions and the gooey cheese toast topping.
+Well, you’ll be pleased to know that it is, in fact, a highly nutritious choice.
 Onions, as part of the Allium family, contain Quercetin which is a powerful anti-inflammatory and should not be overlooked as a vegetable when considering your daily 7-a-day.

 Furthermore, if you’re able to make a bone broth from scratch, using beef bones (preferably organic) from the butcher, the clear broth will make this healthy french onion soup a perfect immune booster and will also provide collagen for joint and skin health.
-However, buying a ready made stock will also provide good nutrients and will of course be a convenient time saving option.
+However, buying a ready made stock will also provide good nutrients and will, of course, be a convenient time saving option.